slobkerCC/Code-Cube-Docs/docs/tag-monitor/raw-offload-bigquery.md

 4. Partitioning: Select 'No partitioning'
 5. Click on **Create table**

-### Create the table for client-side monitoring
+### Create the table for server-side monitoring

 1. Select the new dataset and click **'Create table'**
 2. Choose 'Empty table' as the table type.
-3. Select your GCP project and newly created dataset, gave it an descriptive name like 'raw_data_client'.
+3. Select your GCP project and newly created dataset, gave it an descriptive name like 'raw_data_server'.
 4. Define the table schema as follows: